Five of the Best Web Portal Examples

-If you’re looking for a fantastic example of how workforce portals can be used to facilitate greater collaboration and streamline workflows, there’s no better example than the Barcelona de Serveis Municipals portal.
+If you’re looking for a fantastic example of how workforce web portals can be used to facilitate greater collaboration and streamline workflows, there’s no better web portal example than the Barcelona de Serveis Municipals portal.
 BSM is owned by the City Council of Barcelona and was built to combine all of the city’s services into a single entity by Infinitum Digital.
 Part of this process involved creating a workforce portal that allowed employees to work remotely and collaborate more effectively across services.

-The portal acts as a centralized storage space in which documents and information can be accessed by relevant services and their employees.
+The web portal acts as a centralized storage space in which documents and information can be accessed by relevant services and their employees.
 It also facilitates remote working practices and makes connecting and collaborating with other employees easier.
 This has improved employee efficiency and allowed BSM to offer its staff more flexible working conditions.

 All of this has improved the city government's ability to provide the city with high-quality services while also reducing operating costs by automating important tasks and processes.
 This demonstrates that workforce portals don't just benefit staff.
 They have a knock-on effect on the customer experience, too.